rritec/Interview_Questions/README.md

 git push

-go to github raise pull request
+go to your github website raise pull request